Geralddtan/soccer_player_tracking/README.md

    3. Team B Outfield Players
    4. Team B Goalkeeper
    5. Referee
-3. Provide unique track identifiers for each track even on occasions of player occlusion.
+3. Provide unique track identifiers for each track across frames
+   1. Perform track reassignment for player who re-enter the frame

 # Project Motivation & Use Cases

-Good quality football tracking data is foundational to performing many types of football analytics.
+Access to good quality tracking data is foundational to performing many types of football analytics.
 This can range from the analysis of individual players' movement for player recruitment purposes, to identifying best offensive and defensive build up play formations for tactical analysis.
-Tracking data can also be merged with action spotting football data to form a hollistic understanding of a football match.
+Tracking data can also be merged with action spotting data to form a hollistic understanding of a football match.
 These analyses are just the tip of the iceburg when it comes to the potential unleashed with player tracking data.
 However, such good quality data is often hard to obtain, often requiring paid services.
-This project aims to automate the collection of good quality tracking data.
+This project aims to create a comprehensive system to obtain good quality tracking data of football matches from broadcast videos.
+This allows the easy generation of tracking data from broadcast videos, unleashing the possibilities of analytics in football.

 # Demo